mehulagg/gitlab/doc/user/snippets.md

 ## Comment on snippets

-With GitLab Snippets you engage in a conversation about that piece of code, encouraging user collaboration.
+With snippets, you engage in a conversation about that piece of code, encouraging user collaboration.

 ## Troubleshooting